Find support groups, events and resources near you

 Advanced Prostate Cancer Types

-Locally Advanced: Cancer has spread beyond the outer layer of the prostate into nearby tissues, such as nearby lymph glands or the seminal vesicles.
-Locally advanced prostate cancer is referred to as Stage III and is considered non-metastatic.
+Locally Advanced: Cancer has spread beyond the prostate into nearby tissues, such as nearby lymph glands or the seminal vesicles.
+Locally advanced prostate cancer may be referred to as regional prostate cancer and is considered non-metastatic.

-Castration-Sensitive Prostate Cancer (CSPC, also called Hormone-Sensitive Prostate Cancer): A form of prostate cancer that still responds to testosterone suppression therapy.
-CSPC can be referred to as non-metastatic, or nmCSPC, when there is no detectable metastases - spread of cancer - upon imaging.
-It can be referred to as mCSPC when it has advanced to metastatic stage.
+Hormone-Sensitive Prostate Cancer (HSPC, also called Castration-Sensitive Prostate Cancer, or CSPC): A form of prostate cancer that still responds to testosterone suppression therapy.
+HSPC can be non-metastatic, or nmHSPC, when there is no detectable metastases - spread of cancer - upon imaging.
+It can be referred to as mHSPC when it has advanced to metastatic stage.

-Castration-Resistant Prostate Cancer (CRPC): Cancer that keeps growing even when the amount of testosterone in the body is reduced to very low levels.
-CRPC can be referred to as non-metastatic, or nmCRPC when there is no detectable metastases upon imaging, and as mCRPC when it has advanced to metastatic stage.
+Hormone-Resistant Prostate Cancer (HRPC, also called Castration-Resistant Prostate Cancer, or CRPC): Cancer that keeps growing even when the amount of testosterone in the body is reduced to very low levels.
+HRPC can be non-metastatic, or nmHRPC when there is no detectable metastases upon imaging, and as mHRPC when it has advanced to metastatic stage.

 Chart: Advanced Prostate Cancer and Treatment Progression